Mattli8312/CheckersAI/Devlog.md

 -Rewrote conditional statements for efficient code -Finished graphical UI and added features such as how-to-play, settings, and game modes -Completed GamePlay and state machine determining whether there is a winner and which players turn it is

+### May 22nd 2021

+-**Wrap up UI and start AI Algorithm!**
+-Implemented state machine for which stage we are in, whether it is the main page, the game page, or the settings page.
+-Impelemented control buttons to revert back in-between different states -Implemented UI features in the settings function.
+-Saving UI features for later!